Roman-Ghorjomeladze/react-express/README.md

         - It will seed local sqlite database which is using file system as a source.
 - How to start
     - You should navigate to root directory and run -> npm start
         - The script will build Front End app, after starts API and you will be able to visit website on 3001 port.
+- StoryBook server
+    - To start StoryBook server run npm run storybook

 That's all, enjoy with your coffe and the website.
 Don't judge me because of styling, it's on ChatGPT :D Some day I'll add unit tests hopefully, first of all I need to find time and motivation for it :)